marorcas/csharp-resourcing/README.md

 ### 20/11/2024

 - Created a test for job creation
-- Created a test for get all jobs
+- Created some tests for get all jobs